 If “Do Boys” didn’t remind me of dough boys or hairdos, I’d like the reference, but I prefer to think of my guy friends as a loose band of men.

 Of course, you don’t have to be a George or a Tom to lead the pack.
 All you have to do is organize the trip.
 Here’s the core elements of your system:

 You might be a single guy who can hop on a jet right after you buy your ticket, but odds are, you’ve got friends who can’t.
 The first step is pulling out a calendar to start turning options in possible realities.
 Suggest a date, a week, or a range of dates.
 But don’t go nuts with options.
 If you keep it too open, you’ll have five guys who want five different weekends.

 Half the point of Man Makes Fire is to find the right guys, the men you’ll be able to count on in the event of a zombie apocalypse.
 In the meantime, there’s a lot to do and enjoy.
 Obviously you don’t want to share a tent with a guy who has irritable bowel syndrome, but worse yet, there are some guys you can share a beer with who might freak out at the sight of a mountain lion, start running, and trigger a predator response.

 3. Bring a Rookie

 While you don’t want a bozo you can’t trust, most guys are far more capable than you — or they themselves — know.
 As a leader, it’s your job to teach, to bring along the newbies.
 Heck, you never know when you’re going to find a cool guy to join your loose band of men.
-And the new guy might even be an expert in something else, in which case, you’ll get to be the rookie when he organizes a trip.
+And the new guy might even be an expert in something else, like tenkara fly fishing, in which case, you’ll get to be the rookie when he organizes a trip.